 - b) WORD returns its result as a counted string.
-This has four bad effects: - 1) The characters accepted by WORD must be copied from the input buffer into a temporary buffer, in order to make room for the count character that must be at the beginning of the counted string.
-The copy step is inefficient, compared to PARSE, which leaves the string in the input buffer and doesn't need to copy it anywhere.

-2) WORD must be careful not to store too many characters into the temporary buffer, thus overwriting something beyond the end of the buffer.
+This has four bad effects: - The characters accepted by WORD must be copied from the input buffer into a temporary buffer, in order to make room for the count character that must be at the beginning of the counted string.
+The copy step is inefficient, compared to PARSE, which leaves the string in the input buffer and doesn't need to copy it anywhere. - 2) WORD must be careful not to store too many characters into the temporary buffer, thus overwriting something beyond the end of the buffer.
 This adds to the overhead of the copy step.
-(WORD may have to scan a lot of characters before finding the trailing delimiter.)

-- 3) The count character limits the length of the string returned by WORD to 255 characters (longer strings can easily be stored in blocks!).
-This limitation does not exist for PARSE. - 4) The temporary buffer is typically overwritten by the next use of WORD.
+(WORD may have to scan a lot of characters before finding the trailing delimiter.) - 3) The count character limits the length of the string returned by WORD to 255 characters (longer strings can easily be stored in blocks!).
+This limitation does not exist for PARSE.

+4) The temporary buffer is typically overwritten by the next use of WORD.
 This introduces a temporal dependency; the value returned by WORD is only valid for a limited duration.
 PARSE has a temporal dependency, too, related to the lifetime of the input buffer, but that is less severe in most cases than WORD's temporal dependency.

-The behavior of WORD with respect to skipping leading delimiters is useful for parsing blank-delimited names.
-Many system implementations include an additional word for this purpose, similar to PARSE with respect to the "c-addr u" return value, but without an explicit delimiter argument (the delimiter set is implicitly "white space"), and which does skip leading delimiters.
-A common description for this word is:
+The behavior of WORD with respect to skipping leading delimiters is useful for parsing blank delimited names.
+PARSE-NAME provides this service in a similar manner to PARSE with respect to the "c-addr u" return value, but without an explicit delimiter argument (the delimiter set is implicitly "white space").